s19-nets/nets-udp-attack-coordination-pizza-is-for-winners/README.md

 # nets-udp-attack-coordination

 Your task is create a program named attack.py.
+It is to be used by two military battalians to coordinate a joint attack.
+It's imperative that they attack at the same time, lest both groups lose battles sequentially.

-Two instances of this program will negotiate with each other to determine on a future time of attack prior to attacking.
+Two instances of this program will negotiate with each other to determine a future time of coordinated attack.
 Once an instance has determined its time of attack, it should print that time and terminate.
+It's critical that both instances agree on the same (future) time.

+An instance of Attack.py must inform its user if it fails to coordinate an attack time with the other instance.
+While this is better than falsely reporting an incorrectly coordinated attack time, this event would nonetheless be considered a catasrophic failure.

 Attack should accept the parameters:
 -l <listen port>           -- specify port on which to listen